-- (a) All dedicated public streets shown on the final plan shall meet the design and construction requirements of the State Department of Highways and Transportation standards or the County Subdivision Ordinance, whichever is greater.
-Such public streets shall be coordinated with the major transportation network shown in the County Comprehensive Plan. - (b) Private streets may be permitted upon approval of the Board of Supervisors and shall be coordinated with existing or planned streets of both the Master Plan and the County Comprehensive Plan.
-Private streets shown on the final plan shall meet the requirements of the State Department of Highways, except as specified in (d) below.
+- (a) All dedicated public streets shown on the final plan shall meet the design and construction requirements of the State Department of Highways and Transportation subdivision standards or the County Subdivision Ordinance, whichever is greater.
+Before approval of any final plan the resident agent shall so certify.
+Such public streets shall be coordinated with the major transportation network shown in the County Comprehensive Plan. - Private streets may be permitted upon approval of the Board of Supervisors and shown on the final plan shall be similarly coordinated with existing or planned streets of both the Master Plan and the County Comprehensive Plan.
+Private streets shown on the final plan shall need not meet the requirements of the State Department of Highways, except as specified in (d) below. but shall meet all requirements of Chapter 17, except as these may be waived or modified by the Board of Supervisors as set forth hereafter.